greed77/HostsEditor/README.md

 HostsEditor
 ===========

-A GUI for the windows hosts file
+A GUI for the windows hosts file.

+Currently only works on Windows 7.